Patients find it ‘too difficult’ to book GP appointments

 “In many ways doctors and their colleagues have done remarkably well to maintain access to care as long as they have.
 It may be that worse public health since the pandemic, and a rise in how many people are unwell, is tipping the system over the edge.”

+“More consultations are consistently being delivered every month than before the pandemic in general practice, with more than 27m delivered in May alone, and over 44% of these on the same day they were booked.
+But while the complexity and intensity of GP workload is ever-growing, numbers of full-time, fully qualified GPs has fallen by 1,737 from September 2015 to May 2022.

+“Put simply, GPs don’t have the time or resources, to deliver the type of care they want to deliver for their patients.”

-An NHS spokeswoman said more than seven in 10 people have had a good overall experience of their GP practice but the NHS is “determined to make it easier to get an appointment, which is why the health service has invested record amounts in primary care, including offering a new telephone service which increases the number of phone lines practices have for patients.”
+An NHS spokeswoman said the NHS is “determined to make it easier to get an appointment, which is why the health service has invested record amounts in primary care, including offering a new telephone service which increases the number of phone lines practices have for patients.”

-She added: “General practice has delivered 35 million more appointments over the last year compared to the year before and, while practices are busy, they remain open, and we would encourage people to come forward with any worrying symptoms or health issues they may have.”
+She said practices are open and encouraged people to come forward with any worrying symptoms or health issues.

 It comes as other data showed that ambulance response times have got significantly worse and the NHS waiting list is at an all-time high.